 Before committing to a school, ponder your needs, options, and budget.
 Consider:

-With RaiseRight, you and fellow families can buy gift cards, shop online, or dine at local restaurants to earn money for tuition or fundraise for extracurricular expenses.
-RaiseRight partners with hundreds of popular brands like Walmart, Starbucks, and Amazon, so earning money is effortless and fits right into your lifestyle.
+With RaiseRight, you and fellow families can buy gift cards, shop online, dine at local restaurants, or book travel to earn money for tuition or school-related expenses.
+RaiseRight partners with hundreds of popular brands like Walmart, Starbucks, and Amazon, so earning money is effortless and fits your lifestyle.

 If your ideal school isn't set up with RaiseRight yet, share our resources on how RaiseRight works or how RaiseRight supports thousands of schools across the U.S.